Heaters Heaters — Can Pool Heaters Catch Fire? Safety & Prevention Guide

 Understanding Pool Heater Fire Risks

 Pool heaters generate significant heat and, in the case of gas units, involve combustible materials that create inherent fire risks.
-Gas heaters burn natural gas or propane at temperatures typically ranging from 800-1,200°F, while electric heaters can overheat due to electrical faults.
+Gas heaters burn natural gas or propane with flame temperatures around 3,500°F, while electric heaters can overheat due to electrical faults.
 Understanding these risks helps you implement proper safety measures.

 Gas Heater Fire Causes